KirillKryukov/naf/Compress.md

 'X' (any amino acid),
 '\*' (stop codon),
 and '-' (gap).
-I.e., entire Latin alphabet, asterisk and dash.
+I.e., entire Latin alphabet (in both upper and lower case), asterisk and dash.

 **--text** - Input has text sequences.
 Each sequence can include any printable single byte characters, which means characters in code ranges: 33..126 and 128..254.